Chapter 1 : How Could You

-“I’m sorry, Gin,” said Harry sadly.
-“But I’m going to have to.”
+"I’m sorry, Gin," said Harry sadly.
+"But that’s my final word."
 He went out the door, and Ginny screamed at his back.
 No real words, just a shriek of helplessness.
 She both loathed and loved him at that moment, and all she could do was fall to her knees.

-Harry just left the room, shutting the door behind him, and Ginny broke down.
-She fell down on her knees and sobbed.
-She had to have cried for hours until she finally fell asleep, on the floor, a piece of her heart gone.
-The piece Harry had killed in her. *End of Flashback*
+Harry turned and left the room, shutting the door behind him, and Ginny broke down.
+She had to have cried for hours until she finally fell asleep, on the floor, her heart torn to shreds.
+She would forever be left confused and angry…and alone. *End of Flashback*

 "Anyway," Harry continued, and Ginny was brought back into the present.
 "You know who Eliza is, don’t you?"

-“Harry, don’t ask me stupid questions that you know the answer to, if you don’t mind,” said Ginny irritably, not wanting to have to think of any more memories of the terrible past.
+"Harry, why the hell do you have to ask stupid questions that I know the answer to?" asked Ginny irritably, not wanting to have to think of any more memories of the terrible past.

-“What do you mean that she’s the one?” asked Ginny.
+"What do you mean that she’s the one?"
+Ginny heard herself ask.

-“Well,” said Harry nervously.
-“I…last night I…we had gone to a nice place to eat.
-While there, I asked…I asked her if she would marry me.”
+"Well," said Harry nervously.
+"I…a couple months ago I…we had gone to a nice place to eat.
+While there, I asked…I asked her if she would marry me."
 Ginny swayed on the spot.
 She hadn’t thought he had actually asked to marry Eliza.
 She thought they were just going to the next level, the one he and Ginny had left on.